material-motion/material-motion/concepts/runtimes.md

 ## Actor state

 - The direct target.
-- The runtime target (may not be the target).
+- The dynamic target (may not be the target).
 -

 ## Actor events